ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ### Solana UR types

 For Solana blockchain, the UR types are based on the proposed implementation by Keystone [[solana-qr-data-protocol]](https://github.com/KeystoneHQ/Keystone-developer-hub/blob/main/research/solana-qr-data-protocol.md#sending-the-unsigned-data-from-wallet-only-wallet-to-offline-signer).
+The proposal for Solana also uses the deprecated version `crypto-keypath` in the sign request.

 - **CDDL for SOL signature request** `sol-sign-request`